American Head & Neck Society

 Objectives: The goal of the program is to train outstanding head and neck surgeons by providing advanced training in all aspects of care for the head and neck cancer patient.
 The program will cultivate a wide range of operative skills used in the management of head and neck cancer and reconstruction.
 The fellowship will provide a thorough grounding in the knowledge base required for independent practice as a subspecialist in head and neck oncology.
 The fellow will also work within a multidisciplinary team to understand that the contemporary management of head and neck cancer requires a comprehensive approach to care.

 Strengths: The fellowship emphasizes clinical skill and knowledge, with the goal of graduating trainees with outstanding technical operative skills as well as a clinical fount of knowledge.
 We see over 1,000 new head and neck patients a year as well as over 3,000 patients yearly after treatment.
-The training program includes all aspects of head and neck ablative surgery, microvascular and reconstructive surgery, transoral laser microsurgery (TLMS) and transoral robotic surgery (TORS) with the da Vinci Surgical Robotic systems (Si and Sp).
+The training program includes all aspects of head and neck ablative surgery, microvascular and reconstructive surgery, transoral laser microsurgery (TLMS) and transoral robotic surgery (TORS) with the da Vinci Surgical Robotic systems (Xi, Si, and Sp).
 The training further includes procedures such as complex airway reconstruction, advanced benign tumor resections for schwannoma/paraganglioma, facial nerve re-animation, resection and reconstruction of advanced cutaneous malignancies, techniques in sentinel lymph node biopsy, ultrasound-guided procedures, as well as a large volume of endocrine and salivary gland operations.
 The division performs approximately 50 transoral robotic surgery (TORS) cases and over 100 microvascular free flap procedures yearly.
-We currently have 4 faculty that perform
+We currently have 5 faculty that perform free flap surgery in addition to 6 faculty that perform TORS.
+The TORS training program includes hands-on training in the state of the art simulation center in West Campus Building.
+Microvascular training will also include a microvascular course.

 Eligibility: All applicants must demonstrate completion of an ACGME-accredited residency in Otolaryngology-Head and Neck Surgery, General Surgery, or Plastic Surgery and qualification to sit for the American Board of Otolaryngology, Surgery, or Plastic Surgery.
 Canadian applicants must have passed or be eligible to sit for the Royal College of Surgeons of Canada Exam.
 Applicants must be eligible to apply for a Texas Medical license which should be obtained by the start of Fellowship.
-It is preferred that applicants have prior exposure to head and neck surgery.
+It is strongly preferred that applicants have adequate prior exposure to head and neck surgery.

-Fellows’ Duties/Responsibilities: The head and neck fellow will participate in all major head and neck cases including TORS, TLMS, and microvascular reconstruction.
+Fellows’ Duties/Responsibilities: The head and neck fellow will participate in all major head and neck cases including ablations, TORS, TLMS, and microvascular reconstruction.
 The Fellow will work closely with the supervising attending surgeons on major surgical cases.
 For more basic head and neck procedures, the fellow will serve as an instructor and teaching surgeon for the UTSW Otolaryngology residents.
 Continuity of oncologic care and complete management of the patients will be emphasized with the Fellow being involved in the initial consults, preoperative visits, postoperative care, and tumor surveillance of the patients.

 Share: